riconaranjo/iOS-Curriculum/Workshop 1/Workshop 1.md

 func greetAgain(person: String) -> String {
     return "Hello again, " + person + "!"
 }

+print(greetAgain(person: "Anna"))
+// Hello again, Anna!
 ```

-## Function Parameters and Return Values
+### Function Parameters and Return Values

 You have a lot of freedom in how you define parameters and return values when using Swift.
-You can create very simple utility functions or something complex to suit your needs.
+You can create very simple utility functions or something more complex to suit your needs.

 ### Functions Without Parameters